Vinay9838/twiper/README.md

 - MEGA flow:
   - Scans the `MEGA_DIR_NAME` folder (including subfolders) for videos.
-  - Picks the latest unposted by handle+name (checked in SQLite) and downloads it.
+  - Syncs `posted.json` from MEGA, then picks the latest unposted by filename and downloads it.
   - Uploads the video to X as a tweet with a caption sourced from:
     - `data/<basename>.txt`, or `data/caption.txt`, or the first `*.txt` in `data/`.
-  - On success, records the handle+name in the DB to avoid duplicates, and deletes the file from MEGA (soft or hard) and from `data/`.
+  - On success, records the filename in `posted.json`, pushes the updated JSON back to the MEGA folder, and deletes only the local downloaded file.
+Remote MEGA files are left intact.

 ## Run